Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Experiments

-We now compare the few-step generation performance of $\flowmap$ with recent few-step distilled discrete diffusion baselines: Duo with DCD~\cite{sahoo2025diffusion}, MDLM with SDTT~\cite{deschenaux2024beyond}, and both with Di4C~\cite{hayakawa2024distillation}.
-The results are shown in \Cref{fig:oursvsdistillation} and \Cref{tab:onetwostepresults}.
-Even after distillation, discrete methods suffer from catastrophic degradation in the extremely few-step regime, with PPL spiking above 1,000 (MDLM + SDTT/Di4C) or collapsing entropy (Duo + DCD/Di4C) for both datasets.
-This supports the claim that the factorization error of discrete diffusion is rooted in model misspecification, such that distillation cannot fully correct it.
-In contrast, $\flowmap$ remains stable, delivering SoTA (104.37) \emph{one-step generation} quality in LM1B that matches baselines at 8-16 steps.
-In OWT, $\flowmap$ produces one-step generation quality (129.32) comparable to the baselines at 4-8 steps.
-We note that it retains a reasonable entropy (4.53), while distilled Duo baselines show low PPL with collapsed entropy (2.80 and 3.36), implying that they output repeated subwords. $\flowmap$ also shows much better sample quality than MDLM distilled baselines.
-Qualitative results in \Cref{fig:qual_sample_baseline} and \Cref{app:qual} highlight these failure modes of the baselines.
-Notably, the strong many-step quality of $\flowvel$ transfers directly to few steps via flow map distillation, while discrete methods fail to preserve their teacher's quality.
-This highlights the advantage of continuous flows, which admit well-defined flow maps that enable principled few-step distillation.
+To understand its practical performance, we compare $\flowmap$ with several recent distilled discrete diffusion baselines: Duo with DCD~\cite{sahoo2025diffusion}, MDLM with SDTT~\cite{deschenaux2024beyond}, and both with Di4C~\cite{hayakawa2024distillation}.
+Results are shown in \Cref{fig:oursvsdistillation} and \Cref{tab:onetwostepresults}.
+We find that even after distillation, discrete methods degrade catastrophically in the few-step regime.
+We observed two failure modes: (1) a spike in Gen. PPL above 1,000 caused by incoherent and randomized tokens (e.g., MDLM+SDTT/Di4C, Duo+DCD), and (2) low Gen. PPL achieved only through entropy collapse due to repetitive token generation.
+Both failure modes reflect an inability to capture correlations between tokens under the factorized approximation discussed in \Cref{sec:background}, which distillation alone cannot overcome.
+In contrast, $\flowmap$ remains stable across all step counts.
+On LM1B, our one-step generation achieves a Gen. PPL of 119.34, matching distilled baselines at 8--16 steps.
+On OWT, our one-step Gen. PPL (168.30) is comparable to baselines at 4--8 steps, while maintaining respectable entropy (5.17).
+Taken together, our results show that because continuous flows define a unique flow map that can be learned directly (\Cref{sec:flow_map}), the strong many-step quality of $\flowvel$ transfers to the few-step regime via distillation, while discrete methods fail to preserve their teacher's quality.

-\paragraph{Checking mode collapse.} To ensure that $\flowmap$ does not mode collapse onto a few samples, in \Cref{tab:self_bleu} (appendix) we report the Self-BLEU~\cite{zhu2018texygen} score, which quantifies the $n$-gram diversity within generations. $\flowmap$ clearly does not show mode-collapsing behavior, which would be indicated by a Self-BLEU score $\approx$1.0, as it attains only a slightly lower score than real data.